Everyone loves a bargain and when it comes to European and international designer brand bargains, it's hard to beat Bicester Village near Oxford.

 Glamour at Bargain Basement Prices

 All of the shops claim to offer at least 30 to 50 per cent off normal retail prices.
-But arrive at the change of the season, when shops are making room for next season's goods and savings of 70 to 90 per cent are not unheard of.
-I bought a skirt from a hugely famous designer that was reduced from £105 to £7.
+But arrive at the change of the season, when shops are making room for next season's goods, and savings of 70 to 90 per cent are not unheard of.
+We saw a skirt from a hugely famous designer that was reduced from £105 to £7.

 There's also a good selection of the better UK high street brands.
 The names and the shops change often.
 Before you go, check the full listing of shops on the Bicester Village website to see what's available.